-Jeremy Wasserman came to camp as the Bookkeeper in the summer of 2014 and became Harlam's Business Manager in 2017.
+Jeremy Wasserman came to camp as the bookkeeper in the summer of 2014 and became Harlam's Business Manager in 2017.
 Jeremy's two children attended Camp Harlam for the first time in the summer of 2013, and after witnessing how camp charged their Jewish "ruach batteries" jumped at the opportunity to become part of the Camp Harlam team in a meaningful way.

 Jeremy brings a variety of skills to Camp Harlam.
 Prior to joining the team, Jeremy worked in the Accounts Payable department for an international homeopathic medication manufacturer.
-He has also owned or been a partial owner of two businesses.
-On his own he manufactured and distributed handmade chocolate truffles and caramels.
+He has also owned/been a partial owner of two businesses.
+On his own, he manufactured and distributed handmade chocolate truffles and caramels.
 With his brother, he grew and managed a wholesale food distributing company in New Jersey.

-Jeremy is a very active member of his congregation in King of Prussia PA.
-He has been a member of the Temple Brith Achim religious school advisory committee for the past three years, and his son became a Bar Mitzvah there in 2014.
-Jeremy lives in Phoenixville, PA and has been elected to his homeowners' association executive board (since 2009) and has had various roles including treasurer and vice president.
+Jeremy is a very active member of his congregation in King of Prussia, PA.
+He has been a member of the Temple Brith Achim religious school advisory committee.
+Jeremy lives in Phoenixville, PA and has been elected to his Homeowners' Association executive board (since 2009) and has had various roles including treasurer and vice president.

-Judith Friedman - Development Director
+Becca Molberger - Development Director

-JGFriedman@URJ.org
+Bmolberger@urj.org